 A third-generation Californian, Eric grew up in Los Gatos, a town some 50 miles south of San Francisco.
 He spent two years at the University of California San Diego before transferring to Stanford, where he earned a BA in Communication in 1979.

 Eric then moved to San Diego.
 He likes to say he's the only one dumb enough to leave Silicon Valley in 1979 to find his fortune on the beaches of La Jolla.

 In San Diego, Eric worked for a railroad (Amtrak), a real estate developer, and an employee benefits consulting firm.
 Shortly after his marriage to Teresa, he founded a software company.
 He then joined a family venture partnership and, later in life, tried his hand at owning and serving as general manager for a fine-dining restaurant in Orange County, CA. The restaurant soon closed.

 Eric lives in Southern California with his wife, Teresa.
-Their idea of fun is eating good food, drinking good wine, and touring the USA in a ridiculously large Country Coach.
+Their idea of fun is eating good food and drinking good wine.